firefly-oss/common-platform-notification-services/PROVIDERS.md

 ---

-## Multiple Email Providers
+## Email Provider Selection (Mutual Exclusivity)

-You can enable multiple email providers simultaneously (e.g., both SendGrid and Resend).
-The application exposes a single `EmailProvider` via a delegating bean marked as `@Primary` that selects the concrete adapter based on configuration.
+Exactly one email provider must be active at a time.
+The service will fail to start if more than one `EmailProvider` bean is present.

-Set the default provider with:
+Select the provider via configuration:

 ```yaml
 notifications: